Google launches Android Q Beta 3

 After announcing 2.5 billion active Android devices at its I/O 2019 developer conference in Mountain View today, Google launched the third Android Q beta.
 If you’re a developer, this is your third Android Q preview, and you can start testing your apps against this release by downloading it from developer.android.com/preview.

 The preview includes an updated SDK with system images for the Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, and the official Android Emulator.
 If you’re already enrolled in the beta and received Android Q Beta 1 and Beta 2 on your Pixel device, you’ll automatically get the update to Beta 3.
-Google is also bringing Android Q Beta 3 to third-party phones, bringing the total to 21 devices from 13 brands.
+Google is also bringing Android Q Beta 3 to third-party phones, bringing the total to 21 devices from 13 brands including

 Google launched Android Q Beta 1 in March and Android Q Beta 2 in April.
 It’s moving much faster than in previous Android betas — three weeks between developer previews is unheard of.
 To help Google keep the betas coming, you can submit feedback, as well as file platform issues, app compatibility issues, and third-party SDK issues.